Vitamin D and Breastfeeding Mothers

-Breast milk is the best milk for an infant and it should be the only source of nutrients for a baby up until he turns six months.
+Breast milk is the best kind of milk for an infant, and it should be the only source of nutrients for a baby up until six months of age.
 Breast milk builds and develops a baby’s immune system, thus protecting him from many infections and diseases.
-It may also prove beneficial to the mother as it reduces her chances of having breast cancer later in life.
-Mostly a mother is the sole provider of nutrition to her baby, hence she should make sure that she consumes a well-balanced diet that includes vitamin D also.
-But sometimes a diet alone may not suffice Vitamin D requirements of a mother and her growing baby.
+It may also prove beneficial to the mother, as it reduces her chances of having breast cancer later in life.
+Mostly a mother is the sole provider of nutrition to her baby, hence she should make sure that she consumes a well-balanced diet, which includes vitamin D, among other nutrients.
+But sometimes, a diet alone may not suffice Vitamin D requirements of a mother and her growing baby.

 Why Is Vitamin D Important for Breastfeeding Moms?

-Vitamin D is essential for the healthy growth of bones, to fight against cardiovascular diseases, to protect the body against autoimmune disorders and even certain types of cancers.
+Vitamin D is essential for the healthy growth of bones, to fight against cardiovascular diseases, and to protect the body against autoimmune disorders and even certain types of cancers.
 In short, vitamin D is required for both mental and physical health of your baby.
-Therefore, in case a mother suffers from vitamin D deficiency, it may increase the chances of her baby having vitamin D deficiency, too.
-This is because in the first few months after birth, breast milk may be the only source of nutrition for a baby.
+Therefore, in case a mother suffers from Vitamin D deficiency, it may increase the chances of her baby having vitamin D deficiency, too.
+This is because in the first few months after birth, breast milk is usually the only source of nutrition for a baby.
 Also, it has been observed that a baby’s vitamin D levels are directly related to the amount of vitamin D consumed by a nursing mother.
-In one of the scientific study, it was proved that any kind of increase in the consumption of this vitamin by a nursing mother showed increased amounts in the baby too.
+In one scientific study, it was proved that any kind of increase in the consumption of this vitamin by a nursing mother showed increased amounts in the baby, too.

 Risks of Vitamin D Deficiency in Nursing Mothers

-In the dearth of ample amounts of vitamin D in breast milk, your baby may suffer from lower levels of this vital vitamin.
-Vitamin D deficiency in breastfeeding mother ultimately affects her baby.
-This deficiency may hamper with your baby’s immune system, bone growth, calcium absorption, muscle replication, etc. Your baby may seem a tiny being, but it takes a lot to make this little human being to grow up into a healthy adult.
-Also, if you fall under the category of people, who are more prone to vitamin deficiency such as, if you live in colder regions, you have little sun exposure on a daily basis, or you suffer from obesity and other such conditions, you need to be extra careful regarding meeting your vitamin D needs.
+In the absence of Vitamin D in breast milk, your baby may suffer from low levels of this vital vitamin.
+Vitamin D deficiency in a breastfeeding mother ultimately affects her baby.
+This deficiency may hamper the development of your baby’s immune system, bone growth, calcium absorption, and muscle replication.
+Your baby may seem a tiny being, but it takes a lot to make this little human grow up into a healthy adult.
+Also, if you fall under the category of people who are more prone to vitamin deficiencies because you live in colder regions, have little sun exposure on a daily basis, or suffer from obesity and other such conditions, you need to be extra careful regarding the meeting of your vitamin D needs.

 How to Raise Vitamin D Levels in Breast Milk

 If you have lower levels of Vitamin D in your body, then it may be a wise decision to replenish your daily requirements by increasing your vitamin D intake.
 The best way to increase the levels of this vitamin in your body is through sun exposure.
-Bask in the Sun for approximately 20 to 30 minutes a day.
-Your arms, legs, neck, and face should get enough sunlight, but cover your arms and neck with a thin cloth while enjoying the sunrays.
-You may have to increase your sun exposure if you have dark skin because your body may take longer to synthesize this vitamin from the sunlight.
-You can also include vitamin D rich foods in your diet, for example:
+Bask in the sun for approximately 20 to 30 minutes a day.
+Your arms, legs, neck, and face should get enough sunlight, but cover your arms and neck with a thin cloth while enjoying the sun rays.
+You may have to increase your sun exposure if you have dark skin, because your body may take longer to synthesize this vitamin from the sunlight.
+You can also include vitamin D-rich foods in your diet, such as: